Instance Explainable Temporal Network For Multivariate Timeseries: Method

 \subsection{Channel Gate and Classification}

 The output of the previous layer is a time collapsed feature vector.
-We now stack together these vectors for all channels.
-This multivariate features ($M$) has dimensions $(batch size, channels, features)$.
+We now stack together these vectors for all channels to obtain a tensor ($M$), having dimensions batch size($b$) $\times$ channels($ch$) $\times$ features($f$)).
 Up to this point, there is no interaction between the channels.
+We now want to condition each variable on every other variable.
+To this end, we use scaled dot-product attention

+Here $Q,K,V$ are linear mapping of the channel vector (representing each variable), and a pairwise dot-product is performed.
+Then a softmax on this would create a pairwise relation between each variables in the form of a $ch\times ch$ matrix called $P$.
+This when multiplied by $V$, updates the variable vector to include all the pairwise relationship information as illustrated below.

+Here $n$ is the number of variables.
+We update each variable with a linear sum of all variables with coefficients provided by $P$.
+Stacking all the updated variables would give an updated representation $M'$.

-In this layer, we want each class to choose which channels represent it the most.
-To realize this, we pass $M$ through a multi-headed dot product attention.
-Here the attention performs pairwise reasoning between each and every channel.
-After entangling the channels, using a feed forward layer, we collapse the features into a class score for each channel.
+Further, we want to know which channels represent a particular class the most.
+To realize this, we pass $M'$ through a feed forward layer to collapse the features into a class score for each channel.
 We next perform softmax along the channel axis to get the most useful channels for each class.
-We call this tensor channel gate with dimensions $(batch size, channels, class)$.
+We call this tensor, channel gate $G$ with dimensions (batch size$b$, channels$ch$, class$c$).
 Here channel scores sum to 1 for each class.
-Since our example is binary classification in figure \ref{fig:channel_gating}, We have one row for channel gate.
-Now we use this channel gate to filter the multivariate feature vector $M$ and then perform global average pooling to get final class score.
-The architecture is illustrated in \ref{fig:channel_gating} for a binary classification problem.
+Since our example is binary classification in figure \ref{fig:channel_gating}, we have one row for channel gate.
+Now we use this channel gate to filter the multivariate feature vector $M$ to obtain $M''$ as shown in equation below

-Note that we want attention to just create channel scores which we use to filter the multivariate features $M$.
-Hence the class score is highly dependent on what channels the attention layer chooses.
-In a way the network can only perform classification if it chooses the right channels.
+$M''$ will be a 4D tensor.
+We can slice $M''$ along the class. dimension to get a 3D tensor $M_c''$ for each class.
+Then we perform global average pooling of $M_c''$ to get final class score for each class $c$.
+The architecture is illustrated in Fig.\ref{fig:channel_gating} for a binary classification problem.